Speakers' Corner: Hyde Park

 The Australian historian Henry Reynolds, who visited London in the early 1960s, noted the impression the corner had on him:

 At Hyde Park Corner, race and colonialism were more commonly discussed than older concerns about class or religion.
 One morning we joined a crowd listening to an articulate and fiery young African man.
 To our embarrassment he was being heckled by a party of young Australians.
 Among other things they told him was that there was no racial prejudice in Australia because everyone there was equal.
 With that the speaker turned on the hecklers and launched a tirade about Australia's treatment of the Aborigines.
 He was probably better informed about the matter than were the Australians in his audience, myself included.

 Lord Justice Sedley, in Redmond-Bate v Director of Public Prosecutions (1999), described Speakers' Corner as demonstrating "the tolerance which is both extended by the law to opinion of every kind and expected by the law in the conduct of those who disagree, even strongly, with what they hear."
 The ruling famously established in English case law that freedom of speech could not be limited to the inoffensive but extended also to "the irritating, the contentious, the eccentric, the heretical, the unwelcome, and the provocative, as long as such speech did not tend to provoke violence", and that the right to free speech accorded by Article 10 of the European Convention on Human Rights also accorded the right to be offensive.
 Prior to the ruling, prohibited speech at Speakers' Corner included obscenity, blasphemy, insulting the Monarch, or inciting a breach of the peace.

-Noted speakers
+Notable speakers

 The following organisations and individuals, listed here in alphabetical order, have (had) a well-established history of speaking regularly in Hyde Park.